Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Extensions of the net gain approach

 \subsection{Rationalizability and gains in other major dynamics}

-The ``generality'' of our approach lies in the idea itself---to be summarized in \Cref{sec:Concl}; the analysis based on the ``basic set-up'' is made to convince readers of mathematical validity of our approach and to present a concrete way to construct the gain functions and prove crucial properties, as well as to set a boundary with what are excluded from our approach, to be argued in \Cref{sec:dis}.
+The ``generality'' of our approach lies in the idea itself---to be summarized in \Cref{sec:Concl}; the analysis based on the ``basic framework' is made to convince readers of mathematical validity of our approach and to present a concrete way to construct the net gain function and prove crucial properties.

-The essence of our approach is that static stability is proven to be a sufficient condition for dynamic stability as long as we can justify the dynamic in a cost-benefit rationalizable way, i.e., based on optimization by revealing additional costs or constraints that prevent agents from exact optimization.
-This is indeed what has been done for smoothed best response dynamics, where agents follow a kind of quantal response rules such as logit choice rules.
-According to \cite{HofbauerSandholm02EMA_StochFictPlay}, there are two ways to make it cost-benefit rationalizable.
-First, each agent is considered as facing heterogeneous payoff perturbations while the agent chooses the exact optimal choice given the \textit{perturbed }payoff vector.
+The essence of our approach is that the aggregate ex-ante net gain generally works as a Lyapunov function to prove or disprove dynamic stability as long as we can reconstruct a dynamic in a cost-benefit rationalizable way, i.e., based on optimization by making explicit costs and constraints that prevent agents from exact optimization.
+This idea is applicable to \textit{perturbed best response dynamics} (pBRD), where agents follow a kind of quantal response rules such as logit choice rules.
+According to the optimization-based construction of pBRD by \cite{HofbauerSandholm02EMA_StochFictPlay}, there are two ways to make it cost-benefit rationalizable.
+First, each agent is considered as facing idiosyncratic payoff perturbations while the agent chooses the exact optimal choice given the \textit{perturbed }payoff vector.
 The perturbed BRD emerges as the aggregation of such heterogeneous exact BRD.
-We cover heterogeneous dynamics in \Cref{sec:hetero} as an extension of the basic model to games with finitely many distinctive populations.
+We discuss heterogeneous dynamics in \Cref{sec:hetero} as an extension of the basic model to games with finitely many distinctive populations.
 Second, an agent chooses mixed strategy $\y\in\Delta^\cA$ and there is a control cost $V(\y)$ to prevent the agent from taking a pure strategy.
 The control cost perturbs the agent's optimal strategy.
-We can interpret the known Lyapunov function for perturbed BRDs in \citet[Theorem 3.1]{HofSand07JET_RdmnDistPayoff} as the aggregate net gain function after counting the control costs and confirm easily that it satisfies properties G, H and GH.
+We can interpret the known Lyapunov function for perturbed BRDs in \citet[Theorem 3.1]{HofSand07JET_RdmnDistPayoff} as the aggregate net gain function after counting the control cost.